How can we help you?

 1.Open the clipboard history sub-menu in one of the following ways:

-In the Command menu, select Edit > Paste from Сlipboard.
+In the Edit menu, select Paste from Clipboard.

-Right-click to open the context menu and select Paste from Сlipboard.
+Open the context menu by right-clicking anywhere in the document and select Paste from Clipboard.

 2.In the sub-menu that appears, select Clear.